-All too often we speak with victims who are being denied their rights to workers compensation.
+All too often our solicitors speak with victims who are being denied their rights to workers compensation.
 Some of the most common reasons are:

 - A large number of the companies workforce are currently on workers comp

 - a claim could result in a lost time injury for the employer and affect them pricing future contacts

 - management is more concerned about rising insurance premiums than their employee’s wellbeing